wpendl99/.github/profile/javascript/objectClasses.md

 The ability to dynamically modify an object is incredibly useful when manipulating data with an indeterminate structure.

 ⚠ Note the different uses of the term `object`.
-Object can refer to a class of variable types (Object, Function, Date, ...), or it can refer to the actual Object type (i.e. new Object()), or it can refer to an actual variable of type Object.
+Object can refer to the standard JavaScript objects (e.g. `Promise, Map, Object, Function, Date, ...`), or it can refer specifically to the JavaScript Object object (i.e. `new Object()`), or it can refer to any JavaScript object you create (e.g. `{a:'a', b:2}` ).
 This overloaded usage can be a bit confusing.

 ## Object-literals